Essential Guide to Capital Gains Tax: Allowances, Rates, and Exceptions

 Example:

 The amount of CGT you have to pay depends on your usual tax bracket - it's 18% for basic rate taxpayers and 24% for higher rate taxpayers.
-So if you're on the basic rate then you'd have to pay £900 in CGT based on the above scenario.
+So if you're on the basic rate then you'd have to pay £900 in CGT based on the above scenario, rising to £1,200 for a higher rate tax payer.
 We explain more about the different rates of CGT further down the page.

 When do you not have to pay Capital Gains Tax?

 There are some circumstances where you don’t have to pay CGT.
-In most circumstances, you don’t have to pay any CGT when you sell your main home – this is referred to as private residence relief.
+In most circumstances, you don’t have to pay any CGT when you sell your main home, for example – this is referred to as private residence relief.
 You also do not have to pay CGT on gifts to your spouse, civil partner or a charity.

-You also normally won’t have to pay CGT on assets you sell which are likely to go down in value when you resell them - typically referred to as ‘wasting assets’.
+You also normally won’t have to pay CGT on assets you sell that are likely to go down in value when you resell them - typically referred to as ‘wasting assets’.
 These include:

 If you’re selling your own business